melezhik/bitbucket-repo/README.md

 ## team

-This should be a bitbucket team  _representing_ a realm of your multiple repositories.
+This should be a bitbucket team  _representing_ a realm of multiple git repositories.

 For example: